Mic Level vs Line Level: Understanding the Key Differences

 Understanding the difference

-How to boost mic level to line level
+How do I boost mic level to line level?

 A zoomed in picture of an audio interface